yecril71pl/cpp-docs.pl-pl/docs/data/oledb/crowset-class.md

 ## <a name="crowsetgetoriginaldata"></a><a name="getoriginaldata"></a>CRowset:: GetOriginalData

-Wywołuje `IRowsetUpdate::GetOriginalData` w celu pobrania danych ostatnio pobranych z lub przesłanych do źródła danych.
+Wywołuje `IRowsetUpdate::GetOriginalData` pobieranie danych ostatnio pobranych z lub przesłanych do źródła danych.

 ### <a name="syntax"></a>Składnia